Analysis: Dinner shooting brings reminders of past era of political violence

 Opening excerpt (first ~120 words) tap to expand

 Politics Analysis: Unstable people in unsettled times – America revisits the political violence of the '60s and '70s By Daniel Klaidman Daniel Klaidman Daniel Klaidman, an investigative reporter based in New York, is the former editor-in-chief of Yahoo News and former managing editor of Newsweek.
 He has over two decades of experience covering politics, foreign affairs, national security and law.
-Read Full Bio Daniel Klaidman April 28, 2026 / 6:28 PM EDT / CBS News Add CBS News on Google Robert F. Kennedy Jr. was amiably chatting with guests at the annual White House Correspondents' Association dinner when shots rang out.
+Read Full Bio Daniel Klaidman Updated on: April 29, 2026 / 1:57 PM EDT / CBS News Add CBS News on Google Robert F. Kennedy Jr. was amiably chatting with guests at the annual White House Correspondents' Association dinner when shots rang out.
 Amid the ensuing chaos as dinner attendees took cover, Kennedy's security detail rushed his table.

 …